 Jesus commanded us to love one another (John 13:34–35).
 And what better way to demonstrate the love and kindness and compassion of Jesus Christ than by reaching out to the “least of these” among us?

-Recommended Resources: Not Just a One-Night Stand: Ministry with the Homeless by Flowers & Vannoy and Logos Bible Software.
+Recommended Resource: Not Just a One-Night Stand: Ministry with the Homeless by Flowers & Vannoy

 How should a Christian respond to beggars?

 Why does God not seem to care about the millions of starving children in the world?